Clinical Movement

 • Parkinsonism: Bradykinesia, rigidity, rest tremor; typically symmetric, less tremor-dominant than PD

-Supportive & Indicative Features
+Supportive & Indicative Biomarkers (2017 McKeith Criteria)

 • Neuroleptic sensitivity: Severe reactions even to atypical antipsychotics; may cause NMS or death — use quetiapine or pimavanserin if absolutely needed